Buccaneers clinch NFC South title with 9-0 win over Panthers

 The Panthers repeatedly made key mistakes, just as bad teams do.

 In the second quarter, DJ Chark caught a pass from Young and raced 43 yards down the sideline for an apparent touchdown.
-But replays confirmed Chark fumbled as he attempted to jump across the goal line, Bucs safety Antoine Winfield Jr. punched the ball out and Tampa Bay recovered in the end zone for a touchback.
+But replays confirmed Chark fumbled as he attempted to jump across the goal line, and the Bucs recovered in the end zone for a touchback.

-“When I saw the receiver catch the ball, I saw him stick the ball out with one hand, so I’m like, ‘He’s going to reach for it,'” Winfield said.
-“So I kept my leverage and once he reached, I just punched it out.”

-And, at the end of the third quarter, Panthers fill-in kicker Matthew Wright missed a 52-yard field goal after Young took a sack on third down, resulting in a costly 9-yard loss.
+And, at the end of the third quarter, fill-in kicker Matthew Wright missed a 52-yard field goal after Young took a sack — his 61st of the season — on third down, resulting in a costly 9-yard loss.

 And running back Raheem Blackshear had a 28-yard touchdown run called back in the fourth quarter when the Panthers were flagged for an illegal formation.